vvaidy/Qo-DL/README.md

 ```
 # Update Log
 ## Qo-DL ##
+### 6th July 19 - Release 5b ###
+- appId and appSecret are now automatically fetched if not present or not working.
+- userAuthToken no longer saved (will remove from config.ini in another update)
+- Downloading functionality fixed from 5a
+- Store, album, and track (from Qobuz player) URLs are now all working
+- Booklet downloads are properly logged
 ### 27th May 19 - Release 5a ###
 **New config file req.**
 - Source code released.